earlpanda/galactic-hero/README.md

 # galactic-hero

-Simple space shooting game demo
+Simple space shooting game demo.
 Reference from peterhellberg - "https://gist.github.com/peterhellberg/ac9f10c9559bdcc7296a.js"

 Use 'up', 'down', 'left' and 'right' to move your character.
 Press 'space' to shoot.